tstuefe/JEP387/jep.md

 Motivation
 ----------

-Since its inception, metaspace has been somewhat notorious for high off-heap memory usage; while most normal applications don't have problems, it is easy to tickle the metaspace allocator in just the wrong way to cause excessive memory waste.
+Since its inception, metaspace has been somewhat notorious for high off-heap memory usage.
+While most normal applications don't have problems, it is easy to tickle the metaspace allocator in just the wrong way to cause excessive memory waste.
 Unfortunately these types of pathological cases are not uncommon.
 This can be improved.

 Moreover, metaspace coding has grown complex over time and became difficult to maintain.
 A clean rewrite would help.